 The great “perhaps” is the deep crack in the unbeliever’s wall of certainty

-All unbelievers have faith.
-They firmly believe in God’s non-existence, in the mythical quality of supernatural realities, and in the weakness, not wisdom, of trusting in a reality greater than oneself.
-Atheism is a belief system, though its object of faith is obviously not God but instead various other sacrosanct, secular “doctrines.”
-Yet every unbeliever, just like every believer, is tempted by doubt.
-The unbeliever, whether gazing at a friend’s coffin, dumbstruck by beauty, in a time of crisis, or just lying in the dark of night, wonders if he has everything figured out.
-Although he shows a brave front, he secretly doubts.
+All unbelievers have a type of faith.
+They firmly believe in God’s non-existence and in the weakness, not wisdom, of trusting in a reality greater than oneself.
+Atheism is a belief system, though its object of faith is obviously not God but other sacrosanct, secular “doctrines.”
+Yet the unbeliever’s secular faith, just like every believer’s, is continually tempted by doubt.
+The unbeliever, whether fixated on a friend’s lifeless body in a coffin, dumbstruck while gazing at the vastness of the sea, or just when lying in the dark of night, wonders if he has everything figured out.
+Although he shows a brave front, the unbeliever secretly doubts.
 He is not certain.
 He is threatened.
 There is always the great “perhaps.”
 Perhaps, just perhaps…the believer is…right.
 The atheist is under constant assault from faith, primarily from inside himself.
 Only when trying to quit religion does he realize, painfully, that the drama of being a man cannot be avoided.
 He exchanges the uncertainty of belief for the uncertainty of unbelief.